Structural Quality Metrics to Evaluate Knowledge Graphs: Data Introduction and Basic Statistics

 \subsection{Basic Statistics}

 Table ~\ref{basic-stats} shows the basic statistics for knowledge graphs.
 The number of classes and properties was calculated for ontology, and the number of RDF triple and instances were calculated for knowledge graph RDF triple data.
 It includes an RDF triple with instances of classes or properties that were not defined in the ontology.
+In the case of ontology, all classes and properties were considered regardless of the Korean label.
+Other analysis include RDF triples of the instance with a Korean label among all RDF triples of the knowledge graph.
+Numbers in parentheses are analytical values for the entire language.
+For Google KG, since we extracted data that exist in Raftel, analysis of the entire language was not conducted separately.

-In terms of classes and properties that construct the ontology, Wiki data and Freebase have more than 50,000 classes, which is about 200 times more than Raftel and YAGO, which have fewer classes.
+In terms of classes and properties that construct the ontology, Wikidata and Freebase have more than 50,000 classes, which is about 200 times more than Raftel and YAGO, which have fewer classes.
 In the case of properties, DBpedia and Freebase have more than 20,000 properties, 100 times more than YAGO, which has the least properties, and 30 times more than Raftel, which has the second least properties.

-On the other hand, Raftel and Yago have relatively large RDF triples and instances.
+On the other hand, Raftel and YAGO have relatively large amount of RDF triples and instances.
 Compared to DBpedia, which has the lowest RDF triple count, the number of RDF triples of YAGO is more than 30 times higher, and in the case of Raftel, it is more than 20 times higher.
-In the case of the number of instances, Freebase is the largest, but for Freebase, the number of RDF triples is small because most RDF triples are composed of \textit{'instance of'} relationship.
-It can be seen from the fact that the number of an RDF triple is about 1.1 times the number of instances.
-Next, the number of YAGO and Raftel instances is 190 million and 170 million, respectively, more than 60 times that of DBpedia, which has the lowest number of instances. \\
+In the case of the number of instances, Freebase is the largest, but for Freebase, the number of RDF triples is small because most RDF triples are composed of \textit{`instance of'} relationship.
+It can be seen from the fact that the number of an RDF triple is about 1.4 times the number of instances.
+Next, the number of YAGO and Raftel instances is 190 million and 170 million, respectively, more than 60 times that of DBpedia, which has the lowest number of instances.
+For YAGO, there are about 18.46 million instances belonging to the \textit{`scholarArticle'} class, accounting for 97\% of the total, and RDF triples with the \textit{`scholarArticle'} instance as the subject account for more than 90\% (312, 203, 867).\\